SENKUYILAN/Taffic-light-detection-aicte_internship/README.md

 # Traffic-light-detection
-to detect traffic light signals
+To detect traffic light signals
+Using the yolov8 model